5 Important Facts about Quit Claim Deeds

 Usually, quit claim deeds are not used to transfer property that has an existing mortgage on it.
 This is because usually they are used with property that is not being sold, but simply transferred.
 Where property does have an existing mortgage the buyer usually insists on receiving the transfer warranties from the grantor that are contained in a general warranty deed.

 However, this does not mean that quit claim deeds are never used to transfer property that has an existing mortgage.
-In such situations, though, it is important to keep in mind that the quit claim deed will not affect the mortgage.
-This means that whoever is named as the responsible party for the mortgage must continue to repay it unless the new property owner assumes responsibility for the repayment by signing a mortgage assumption agreement.
+In such situations, though, it is important to keep in mind that the quit claim deed will not affect the mortgage loan.
+This means that whoever is named as the responsible party for the mortgage loan must continue to repay it unless the new property owner assumes responsibility for the repayment by signing a mortgage assumption agreement.

 They Are Great for Transfers to Subsidiaries

 As alluded to above, quit claim deeds are an excellent vehicle for land transfers to business subsidiaries and parent companies.
 Because the parties already trust each other (after all, what subsidiary would dare sue its parent company?), the relative ease of drafting, executing, and filing a quit claim deed makes it an effective way to handle such transactions.
+A quit claim deed serves as a legal tool for transferring property between related business entities, providing a formal and recognized method for these transactions.

 How to Create a Deed